whroman/minesweeper-angular/README.md

     ├── js // Compiled 1:1 from `coffee` dir
     │
     ├── templates  //  Contains Handlebars templates
-    ├── build      // Contains `build` files of JS and CSS and SCSS sourcemap ├── images     // Nothing special
+    ├── build      // Contains `built` versions of SCSS and Coffeescript files, along with sourcemaps ├── images     // Nothing special
     └── scss
         └── app.scss    // Only scss file that is compiled.
 Contains `@import`s for the rest of the scss
 ```

-### Adding New Javascript Files
+### Adding New JS Libraries

-Rather than declaring new files in the html, new files are declared within `[root]/Tasks/config/paths.js`...

-* Declare new js bower files in `path.js.lib`.
-* Declare custom js files in `path.js.src`.
+1. Add lib to project using `bower` in the `Tasks` directory.
-* The files will be concatenated in the order that they are listed.
+2. The lib will appear in `[root]/Resources/bower_components/....`

-`gulp` will inject these files into `dev.html` and build these files for use with `index.html`
+3. Declare the path to the lib file in `[root]/Tasks/config/paths.js` as an Array item in `path.js.libs`.
+The files will be concat'd in listed order.

+### Adding New Coffeescript Files

+1. Coffeescript files are compiled to the `Resources/scripts/js` directory before being concat'd and minified, so you will need to list the path to the compiled `.js` version of your Coffeescript file.
+2. Declare the path to the lib file in `[root]/Tasks/config/paths.js` as an Array item in `path.js.src`.
+The files will be concat'd in listed order.

 ### Adding New SCSS Files